Australia–Philippines relations: Scholarships and PADSA

-Law Enforcement
+Law enforcement

 Australian law enforcement agencies (LEA) have been working closely with their Philippine counterpart for over 30 years.
 Successful operational partnerships between the Australian and Philippine LEAs include joint international investigations into terrorist events such as the Makati bus bombing, the Glorietta Mall bombing and the Superferry bombing.
 AFP and Philippine LEAs frequently work together to dismantle major transnational drug and gun smuggling syndicates targeting both the Philippines and Australia, as well as identifying, disrupting and prosecuting numerous multinational child abuse syndicates.
-In 2015, Australian and Philippine LEA successfully dismantled an international paedophile ring in Mindanao by NBI with PNP and AFP support, gains positive worldwide publicity for Philippine law enforcement in their fight against child abuse.
-A 60 Minutes program on this operation wins a 2015 Walkley award.
-The success of the two countries law enforcement cooperation is based on trust, mutual respect and common interests.
+In 2015, Australian and Philippine LEA successfully dismantled an international paedophile ring in Mindanao by NBI with PNP and AFP support, gaining positive worldwide publicity for Philippine law enforcement in their fight against child abuse.
+A 60 Minutes program on this operation won a 2015 Walkley award.
+The success of the two countries' law enforcement cooperation is based on trust, mutual respect and common interests.

 The Philippines has a treaty with Australia regarding assistance in criminal matters.
 This treaty is known as Australia-Philippines Mutual Legal Assistance Treaty.
 According to Article 1 of the Treaty, "The Contracting States shall, in accordance with the provisions of this Treaty, grant and provide to each other assistance in all matters relating to investigations or proceedings in respect of criminal matters."
 As part of joint international law enforcement operations, Australian and Philippine law enforcement agencies work together to defeat, disrupt and prevent transnational serious and organised criminal activity—including terrorism—in the South East Asian area.

 Australia seeks to provide Philippine LEAs with training in global best-practice in human rights compliant investigative techniques.
 More than 1,800 Philippine law enforcement officers have undergone sponsored training in various law enforcement disciplines including applied management, intelligence reporting and analysis, investigations management, surveillance, hostage negotiation, counter terrorism operations, command & control, cognitive interviewing and critical incident management.

 Australia's support to Philippine law enforcement includes a range of capacity building initiatives including training; construction and refurbishment of LEA establishments; and gifting of technical equipment, vehicles and surveillance equipment to Philippine LEAs.

 In 2008, Australia funded the building of the Forensic Explosives Laboratory and Bomb Data Centre in Davao, Mindanao.
 This continues to provide world class counter-terrorism and counter IED work.

 In 2012, Australia sponsored the establishment of the Cyber Counter Terrorism Team in Camp Crame, Manila.

 In 2013, Australian Federal Police members deployed to Tacloban to assist the Philippines' response to Typhoon Yolanda.
 The Australian Federal Police gifts A$180,000 in radios and forensic supplies to the Philippine National Police, enhancing their capacity to respond to future mass casualty events.